-Dubbed the “most photographed woman in the world,” Diana, Princess of Wales’ rare mix of shyness, fashion sense, charity and turbulent personal life, captivated the world until her tragic death in August 1997.
-Twenty years after her death, polemics about Diana’s legacy persist.
+Dubbed the “most photographed woman in the world,” Diana, Princess of Wales’s rare mix of shyness, fashion sense, charity and turbulent personal life captivated the world until her tragic death in August of 1997.
+Decades after her death, discrepancies about Diana’s legacy persist.
 She is described as warm but volatile, naïve yet calculating.
+With a tribute to the princess expected at the upcoming nuptials of Prince Harry and Meghan Markle, Diana is once again at the forefront of the world’s attention.

 While Great Britain and the rest of the world grapples with Diana’s complicated legacy, let’s review three reasons that support Diana’s legacy as a royal angel, and three reasons she might be more accurately determined a fallen one.